CX-Box/cxbox-doc/docs/widget/type/picktreepopup/picktreepopup.md

 `Edit Inline` implies inline-edit.
 Click twice on the value you want to change.

-_Unavailable in this release, see `CXBOX-1369`.
-The sample is kept so that the behaviour can be re-checked._
+_Not confirmed in this release: in the sample the popup could not be opened from the list row by the autotest.
+The section is kept so that the behaviour can be re-checked._

 <!--
 ###### How does it look?